GoogleCloudPlatform/eventarc-samples/eventarc-agentic-workflows/README.md

     ```

 2. Edit `terraform.tfvars` and replace the placeholders with your actual
-    project IDs and bucket name:
+    project IDs, bucket name, and region, as configured earlier:

     ```hcl
     workspace_projects = {